Survivor: Panama: Season summary

 The game began with the 16 competitors split into four tribes by both relative age and gender.
 They were introduced to the concept of "Exile Island" with the promise of a hidden immunity idol located somewhere on it, while one person from the losing tribe at challenges would be sent to the island and given clues to look for it.
 After the first four days, the four tribes were merged by schoolyard pick with mixed genders into two tribes, Casaya and La Mina.
+On Casaya, a majority alliance consisting of Aras, Shane, Courtney, and Danielle was formed.
+Cirie was later integrated into the group thanks to her strong social bonds, particularly with Aras and Danielle.
+On La Mina, Terry was viewed as the tribe leader.
 Casaya generally proved the stronger tribe, and opted to send Terry from La Mina over to Exile Island multiple times, which gave him the opportunity to discover the hidden immunity idol.

 Going into the merge, Casaya was up 6 members to 4.
-While Terry won several individual immunities, he did not use it or the hidden immunity idol to save his former La Mina tribe members, leaving him as the sole remaining La Mina member and a perceived immunity challenge threat by the other Casaya tribe.
+While Terry won several individual immunities, he did not use it or the hidden immunity idol to save his former La Mina tribe members, leaving him as the sole remaining La Mina member and a perceived immunity challenge threat by the former Casaya tribe.
 Bruce was evacuated due a medical emergency, leaving six players at the game.
 At this juncture, Cirie, who saw both Terry and Shane looking separately to take Courtney, a weaker player, into the final Tribal Council as an assurance to win the jury's favor, convinced Aras and Danielle to blindside the other three, and succeeded in achieving Courtney's elimination, followed by Shane's.
-The final four vote came down a fire-making tiebreaker between Cirie and Danielle; Danielle ultimately won.
+At the final four vote, Aras won immunity and Terry possessed the hidden immunity idol.
+The vote came down a fire-making tiebreaker between Cirie and Danielle; Danielle ultimately prevailed.
 Danielle won the final immunity challenge and opted to take Aras to the final Tribal Council, eliminating Terry.
 The final jury saw both Aras and Danielle as capable players but ultimately voted Aras as the Sole Survivor, five votes to two.